- Pulseway is a great Monitoring and Management software, and this review will showcase why.

-The data that was received during our tests was in real-time, and the accessible UI of the client makes it easy to understand, although basic knowledge of RMM tools is needed.
+The data received during our tests was in real-time, and the accessible UI of the client makes it easy to understand, although basic knowledge of RMM tools is needed.

-In fact, using the tool was quite pleasant, since everything was neatly arranged where you would expect them to be, and as long as you knew what you needed to do, it was easy to find the tools that could help you.
+Using the tool was quite pleasant since everything was neatly arranged where you would expect them to be, and as long as you knew what you needed to do, it was easy to find the tools that could help you.

 Given the service’s availability on all major platforms, all of these assets can be monitored regardless of where you are physically, just as long as you have an Internet connection.

 Improve the way you connect to your clients